vuejs/eslint-plugin-vue/docs/rules/v-bind-style.md

-# Enforce v-bind directive style (v-bind-style)
+# enforce `v-bind` directive style (v-bind-style)

-- :wrench: This rule is fixable with `eslint --fix` command.
+- :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 This rule enforces `v-bind` directive style which you should use shorthand or long form.